 After a hurricane, assess your property as soon as it’s safe to do so.
 Take photos and videos and make a list of damaged or ruined valuables.
 These will act as evidence in your homeowner’s insurance claim and be compared to the visual evidence and lists you made before the storm.

-Your assessment should also identify areas at risk of causing secondary damages if not addressed, which can impact the compensation from your insurer.
+Your assessment should also identify areas at risk of causing secondary damage if not addressed, which can affect the compensation you receive from your insurer.
 However, only take reasonable steps to mitigate property damage after a hurricane.
 Do not do anything unsafe, like go on a roof that looks unstable or is sagging.

 When to Contact a Hurricane Damage Attorney

-If you live in Louisiana, you should have added wind and water damage insurance to your policy because there are limits and exclusions to what and how much is covered.
-But even when your home or business is adequately insured, sometimes, insurance companies act in bad faith; your insurer may act unfairly by refusing to pay what they should or denying a claim without just cause.
+If you live in Louisiana, you should have added wind and water damage insurance to your policy, as there are limits and exclusions on what is covered and how much.
+But even when your home or business is adequately insured, insurance companies sometimes act in bad faith; your insurer may act unfairly by refusing to pay what they should or by denying a claim without just cause.

 If your property was damaged by a hurricane in Louisiana and your insurer has denied your claim or reduced your payout, contact the experienced natural disaster attorneys at Herman, Katz, Gisleson & Cain.
 Our team has helped thousands of clients fight their insurance companies for what they deserve.
-Contact us online or call 1-844-943-7626 for a free consultation.
+Contact us online, via live chat, or by calling 1-844-943-7626 for a free consultation.

 Free Case Evaluation